13197

 When considering an investment in Lyft, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

-Although Lyft isn't a bad business, it probably wouldn't be one of our picks.
-Although its revenue growth has been good over the last three years and its growth over the next 12 months is expected to be higher, its gross margins make it extremely difficult to reach positive operating profits compared to other consumer internet businesses.
-And while its user acquisition is very efficient, the downside is its cash burn raises the question if it can sustainably maintain its growth.
+Although we have other favorites, we understand the arguments that Lyft isn't a bad business.
+Its revenue growth has been impressive over the last three years, and growth is expected to increase in the short term.
+And while its gross margins make it extremely difficult to reach positive operating profits compared to other consumer internet businesses, the good news is its user acquisition is very efficient.

-At the moment Lyft trades at 15.5x next 12 months EV-to-EBITDA.
-We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
-And if you like the company, it seems that Lyft doesn't trade at a completely unreasonable price point.
+At the moment, Lyft trades at 18.2x next 12 months EV-to-EBITDA.
+In the end, beauty is in the eye of the beholder.
+While Lyft wouldn't be our first pick, if you like the business, the shares are trading at a pretty interesting price right now.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.